Gagarin's pad (Site 1) in Baikonur

 After the rocket is installed in the vertical position and its railroad erector is removed, two service trusses raise from both sides enveloping the rocket into an array of access bridges.
 Copyright © 2001 Anatoly Zak

-The Soyuz-U2 rocket on the launch pad at Site-1 in Baikonur, October 2000.
+The Soyuz-U2 rocket on the launch pad at Site-1 in Baikonur in October 2000.
 Copyright © 2001 Anatoly Zak

 The view of the R-7 launch pad from the side of the flame trench.
+Click to enlarge.
 Copyright © 2001 Anatoly Zak

 This aerial view shows the entire R-7 launch complex at Site 1 (foreground) and processing facilities at Site 2 (background).
 MIK 2B-1 assembly building can be seen on the right.
 The original MIK-2 building (white) completed in 1957 and its MIK-2-1 extension added in mid-1970s can be seen in the center of the photo on the background.
 Copyright © 2001 Anatoly Zak